vivianofsouza/store-checkout-board/README.md

 # Improvements
 An option to check payment method and direct customers to the right machine will be added.
 A method to calculate change and return it will be added

+# Example
+Checkout "lunchexample.txt" for an example simulation.